idio-lang/DIPS/source/implementing-idio/idio-allocator.rst

 works pretty much as you might expect with having to rummage around finding buckets etc..

-If you have a debug build then :file:`vm-perf.log` will have some allocator stats for you.
+If you have a debug build then :file:`./vm-perf.log` will have some allocator stats for you.

 This is where I thought there might be some improvements to be had.